Jelsik/DataVisFinalProject-Pentagon/README.md

 The problem with cargo theft isn’t necessarily the amount of what is stolen, but what is stolen.
 Common targets include food, beverages, and pharmaceuticals.
 As a result, consumers could be getting expired food or drugs, both with potentially terminal impacts.
 Brand integrity is vitally important to shippers and should be to consumers as well.
 From a safety standpoint, consumers should be able to trust that what they consume is indeed safe to do so.

-To limit the impact of such theft, the NICB recommends a layered approach:
+To limit the impact of such theft, the NICB (National Insurance Crime Bureau) recommends a layered approach:
 - Screen all employees, including drivers, warehouse employees, and those with access to shipping information.
 - Train employees making certain to educate truck drivers in hijack awareness and prevention.
 Training safeguards the employee, trailer, tractor, cargo, and customers.
 - Be smart in selecting transportation partners, making certain they share your security philosophy.